-Early work on graphene transistors already revealed that the missing gap of pristine graphene prevents proper switch-off of graphene MOSFETs, which is mandatory for CMOS transistors.
-A sizable gap can nevertheless be opened in GNRs (graphene nanoribbon) and intensive research on developing GNR MOSFETs for logic has been conducted.
+Early work on graphene transistors already revealed that the missing bandgap of pristine graphene prevents proper switch-off of graphene MOSFETs, which is mandatory for CMOS transistors.
+A sizable gap can nevertheless be opened in GNRs (graphene nanoribbons) and intensive research on developing GNR MOSFETs for logic has been conducted.
 This work, however, revealed two major problems that so far could not be overcome.
 The first problem relates to carrier transport.
 It has been shown both experimentally and theoretically that the gap opening in GNRs comes at the expense of a dramatic mobility reduction.
 Figure 1 shows the electron mobility in different 2D materials, GNRs, and conventional semiconductors (note that the hole mobility in semiconductors shows a similar trend in general, although the mobility drop for increasing bandgap is less pronounced, in particular for 2D materials beyond graphene).
-It can be seen that, for a given bandgap, GNRs do not offer a distinct advantage over conventional semiconductors in terms of mobility.
-This leads to the fact the main motivation for the introduction of graphene into CMOS, i.e. the exploitation of its high carrier mobility, is lost when a gap is opened.

 Figure 1.
 Room-temperature electron mobility vs. bandgap for different materials.
 The data for conventional 3D bulk semiconductors relates to undoped material.
-III-V materials (black solid circles) from left to right: InSb, InAs, In0.53Ga0.47As, InP, GaAs, In0.52Al0.48As, Al0.3Ga0.7As, Ga0.51In0.49P.
-After [4], updated.
+III-V materials (black solid circles) from left to right: InSb, InAs, In{0.53}Ga{0.47}As, InP, GaAs, In{0.52}Al{0.48}As, Al{0.3}Ga{0.7}As, Ga{0.5}IIn{0.49}P. After [4], updated.